craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/core-values.md

   - values
   - reflection
 ---
-# Core Values

 When I think of core values, I think about the clearly articulated ideas that explain how people live their life, and what they aspire to.
 These are mine.

 They have [evolved](https://github.com/craigsturgis/philosophy/commits/master/life/core-values.md) over time and I expect that to continue, just hopefully not too much.

-## Every day is a great day.
+### Every day is a great day.

 We only get so many days, and it’s tempting to live for some imagined future when things will be great.

 I can’t control everything that happens to me and around me, but I can control my mindset, reaction, and whether I _do my best_[^1] to make each day a great one for myself and others.

-## Build and be open to love and trust.
+### Build and be open to love and trust.

 Days can only be so great without the love and shared experience of family and friends.
 I want to do my best to build on the love in my life and especially the trust that makes all relationships stronger.

 At the same time, I want to do my best to be more open to receive love and trust in return, something that has been more uncomfortable for me than giving it in the past.

-## Always be learning,  applying, and sharing.
+### Always be learning,  applying, and sharing.
 Form strong opinions, loosely held.

 The primary intrinsic motivation in my life has been to learn.